gavinband/iorek/doc/translatorator.md

 **Note** `translatorator` is under development and its feature set, design, and usage miught change.

-## Features:

-* Can work with FASTA input or with aligned BAM/SAM/CRAM files
-* Finds sub-sequences of input sequences based on the presence of specific kmer pairs in the specific order given
-* In `asm` mode, outputs one sequence per input sequence (provided the kmers match).
-* In `hifi` mode, allows for read errors and so outputs a representation of the sequences that are in the sample and their frequency amongst the reads.
-* Examines sequences in both forward and reverse orientation
-* Allows for IUPAC codes in specified kmers, to allow for known genetic variants
-* Outputs matching sequences and their translation into amino acid sequence

 ## Diagram

 With input conceptually like this: